PointOneNav/ntrip-example/README.md

 - Reads GGA NMEA messages from a GPS receiver on a serial port
 - Sends GGA position to the NTRIP caster for VRS (Virtual Reference Station) support
 - Forwards RTCM corrections to the GPS receiver
-- Optionally forwards all serial data to a TCP socket
+- Runs a TCP server to forward serial data to multiple clients

 ## Building